 As Dr. Van Derveer notes, “This kind of relational healing work is foundational to dealing with all the problems that we’re seeing all over the world—conflicts, misunderstandings, assumptions that people make about intentions, negative intentions people have, and so forth.”

+Like other forms of psychedelic healing, MDMA therapy for couples starts a ripple effect.
 As an individual heals, so do their relationships and families.
 As families heal, communities heal, then nations.
 Wholeness begets wholeness.
 After divisions dissolve, there is only one—may it never be outside of us; let it be what we create together.